The leaves of yet another year collect

 cold laughter from the skies, notes on a wire,

-woodsmoke on the air, like summer’s pyre.
+woodsmoke on the air, our summer’s pyre.

 Not long before November’s darkness comes